 Our primary operating areas in the Piceance basin are Garden Gulch and North Parachute where we target the Williams Fork formation of the Mesaverde Group and produce at depths ranging from 7,500 feet to 12,500 feet.
 In addition to more than 800 identified gross drilling locations and a proven slick water completion method that has resulted in lower costs and increased recoveries, we have infrastructure and available takeaway capacity in place to support additional development along with existing gas transportation contracts.
+We have plans to begin development drilling at North Parachute in 2018 using our proven slick water completion method to move reserves from undeveloped to producing.
 Our Piceance basin proved reserves represented approximately 21% of our total proved reserves at December 31, 2017 and accounted for 2.0 MBoe/d, or 7%, of our average daily production for the three months ended September 30, 2018.